tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Many of the unique vanilla hairstyles are no longer available at character creation.
 Set ModHair.AvailableDuringCharacterCreation to false if you wish to follow suit.
 - SlimeBodyItemDropRule can be applied to any NPCID.Sets.SlimeCanContainItems now and ItemID.Sets.OreDropsFromSlime has been updated to include the alternate ores as well as Hellstone and DesertFossil
 - Magic and Summon prefixes have been split into separate categories
-- Pylons no longer check for "danger".
-ModPylon.ValidTeleportCheck_AnyDanger removed.
 - Pylons no longer require happiness to be sold.
 Remove Condition.HappyEnoughToSellPylons from ModPylon.GetNPCShopEntry() to match vanilla.
 - Removed Condition.HappyEnough and Condition.HappyEnoughToSellPylons.
 Replaced with Condition.CurrentPriceAdjustmentUnder(float priceModifier) and Condition.CurrentPriceAdjustmentOver(float priceModifier).
 - Item.SetDefaults(int Type = 0) no longer exists